dwillisgh/remote-job-detection-service/README.md

-nlp service to detect whether a job is a remote job accepts a JobPosting json returns matches for these JobPosting fields
+NLP service to detect whether a job is a remote job accepts a JobPosting json returns matches for these JobPosting fields

 description
 addresslocality
 title
+employmentType